Hollywood Cinema (New Zealand theatre): Jan Grefstad

 Early in 1966, Jan Grefstad formed Metropolitan Films with Ray Melrose, and they negotiated a managerial agreement with Selwyn Hayward of Auckland Cinemas Ltd to take over the Grosvenor Theatre.
 The agreement was confirmed, and Metropolitan Films had the right to show films to the public from 1 March 1966.
 The Cinema, renamed 'Hollywood', with a paint job, new carpets and lights in the foyer, had its first showing of the movie 55 Days at Peking on 11 March 1966.
-Auckland Cinemas officially relinquished the lease in December 1966, and in February 1967, the General Manager of Paramount Films agreed to provide Metropolitan Films access to their movies.
-The building moved into private ownership for the first time on 2 September 1992 when Grefstad purchased it from the council.
+Auckland Cinemas officially relinquished the lease in December 1966.
+In February 1967, the General Manager of Paramount Films agreed to provide Metropolitan Films access to their movies.
+The building was transferred to private ownership for the first time on 2 September 1992, when Grefstad purchased it from the council.

 Reflecting on the history of the Cinema in 1993, Grefstad said that when he took over the theatre in 1966 he had needed to show more new movies but also ran "talent contests, quiz shows and housie for the children...there was also free coffee and once he even had a chimpanzee there, courtesy of a travelling circus".

 Between 1978 and 1988, the Hollywood showed the Rocky Horror Picture Show every Friday and Saturday night, beginning at 11.30 pm.
 When a Wurlitzer organ that had originally been in the Regent Theatre, Auckland, was damaged while in an assembly hall at Hutt Valley High School, Wellington, Grefstad agreed in 1978 that it could be housed at the Hollywood.
 After four years of restoration, the official opening of the organ was at a concert in the Cinema on 6 November 1982.
 The original console of the Wurlitzer was replaced after the Organ Trust raised $70,000 in 1998.
 Metro Magazine, in its feature A Guide to NZ Movie Houses in June 1991, captured the atmospherics of the theatre with: "The Hollywood has the wonderful Wurlitzer organ which fills the auditorium with sound and nostalgia and then descends, coffin-like, organist and all into a circular pit to the left of the stage."